Priyanshu2802/NotesApp/README.md

 # Steps to run the App

-1.Download the File
+1. Download the File
-2.Open in the Code editor
+2. Open in the Code editor
 3. Use command *npm install* to install the node modules
 4. Now, use following commands as per your requirement
 ## for adding a New Note